Connecting Struggles for Liberation

 These song lyrics will help you consider the causes of the Civil Rights movement in the United States and to begin thinking about its global connections.

-After they watch the video and read the article, have them complete the Soundtrack for Liberation activity.
+After they watch the video and read the article, have students complete the Soundtrack for Liberation activity.
 Remind them of the concert honoring Nelson Mandela in 1990 and that music has often been a powerful tool of disenfranchised groups.
-Note: your students might have trouble coming up with song titles, so feel free to help them brainstorm.
-Here are a few ideas from us:

 Use this article and video to examine how struggles for racial justice in the United States and South Africa were part of larger global movements for freedom.